 This class provides an intermediate exploration of the fundamentals of physical, cognitive, social and emotional development, from the prenatal period through adolescence.
 Various contemporary psychological perspectives and theories on human development will be analyzed and discussed.
-Prerequisites: ENGL110M and PSYC210M with a grade of "C" or better (Fulfills Social Science requirement)
+Prerequisites: ENGL109M or ENGL110M and PSYC210M with a grade of "C" or better (Fulfills Social Science requirement, TCHE100M is not an equivalent course.)